floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 In the render-phase:
-- memcpy the concrete descriptor blobs we stored upfront into the descriptor buffer to build an adhoc descriptor set, using the offsets we also stored upfront
+- memcpy the concrete descriptor blobs we stored upfront into the descriptor buffer to compose an adhoc descriptor set, using the offsets we also stored upfront
 - finally record the start offset in the descriptor buffer into a Vulkan command buffer via a Vulkan API call, and that's it!